 First, lay out your customer personas.
 Really work to view them as people, not just pictures and attributes.
 Create a movie in your head of their typical day– what time they get up, their morning routine, how they get to work, what they do at work, how late they stay at work, what they do after work, what their bedtime routine is.

-Second, take the hero’s journey you created after reading my last post in this series and determine what you want to achieve at each touch point in the journey.
+Second, create a hero’s journey and determine what you want to achieve at each touch point in the journey.
 You will have very different ads, both in type and content, depending on what stage your targets are in and what stage you want to move them to.
 Early in the journey, your focus will be on brand awareness, and as you move them through the process, you gradually get to your ultimate call-to-action.
 That may be visiting a physical location, making an online purchase, or simply signing up to request more information.

 Third, determine where those personas are likely to be on the Internet.
 For example, are they likely to be on social media?
 If so, are they more likely to use a smartphone or desktop?
 Further, what are they hoping to accomplish while there?
 For some, social media is a way to see what’s going on with friends.
 For others, it’s a tool for business prospecting.
 Depending on which group your personas fit in, they will be in very different moods and therefore open to very different messaging.

 Fourth, based on all of the above and your advertising budget, select the size of the target audience and the platforms you will use to reach them.
 Be sure to do this for each stage of the hero’s journey, not just for the overall campaign.
 Why?
 Because you will be casting a much bigger net at the top of the funnel and can be more generic in your targeting.
 You can use more data points and be less specific in where you try to reach targets.
 As you move the targets along their journey, you want to get more and more focused in your the methods.

 What exactly are those methods?
 I’m glad you asked!